Kasweka1/BookRestFulApi-Spring/README.md

 - spring.datasource.username=your-username
 - spring.datasource.password=your-password

+4. Checkout to the Scheduler branch:
+    `git checkout scheduler`

+5. From the project root directory, run:
+    ` ./install_node_dependencies`

-4. Run the application:
+6. Run the application:

 ./gradlew bootRun

+7. Run the cors server:
+    ` ./start_cors_server`

+8. Start the scedule:
+    ` ./start_scedule`

-5. Open your browser and go to [http://localhost:8080](http://localhost:8080) to view the application.
+9. Open your browser and go to [http://localhost:8080](http://localhost:8080) to view the application.

 ## Usage